 One quick trick for optimizing GC operation based on this is to adjust the sizes of heap areas to best fit your applications’ needs.

 There are many available GCs to choose from, and although G1 became the default GC in Java 9, it was originally intended to replace the CMS collector which is Low Pause, so applications running with Throughput collectors may be better suited staying with their current collector.
 Understanding the operational differences, and the differences in performance impact, for Java garbage collectors is still important.

 The serial collector is the simplest one, and the one you’re least likely to be using, as it’s mainly designed for single-threaded environments (e.g. 32-bit or Windows) and for small heaps.
 This collector can vertically scale memory usage in the JVM but requires several Major/Full GCs to release unused heap resources.
 This causes frequent Stop the World pauses, which disqualifies it for all intents and purposes from being used in user-facing environments.

 As its name describes, this GC uses multiple threads running in parallel to scan through and compact the heap.
 Although the Parallel GC uses multiple threads for garbage collection, it still pauses all application threads while running.
-The Parallel collector is best suited for apps that need to optimized for best throughput and can tolerate higher latency in exchange.
+The Parallel collector is best suited for apps that need to be optimized for best throughput (throughput collector) and can tolerate higher latency in exchange.

 Low Pause Collectors

 Most user-facing applications will require a low pause GC, so that user experience isn’t affected by long or frequent pauses.
 These GCs are all about optimizing for responsiveness (time/event) and strong short-term performance.